-1) Volatile.
-Most publicly traded stocks in this area are small or micro-caps.
-That small size means they can be really volatility.
+Most publicly-traded stocks in this area are small or micro-caps.
+That small size means they can be really volatile.

-3) Lack of transparency.
-Some of the bigger frontier market stocks trade on exhanges.
+Some of the bigger frontier market stocks trade on exchanges.
 But things are not always transparent.
 It can be hard to get solid financial information on smaller companies.

-4) Geo-political risk.
 Argentina and Zimbabwe are two examples that present extreme political risk to foreign investors.
 For example, Argentina nationalized a Spanish oil company.
-That just shows how investing this part of the market can be potentially dangerous…
+That just shows how investing this part of the market can be potentially dangerous.

 So, how can you buy into frontier markets?

 You could buy individual stocks.
-But due to the risk factors that is probably not a great idea…unless you’re an extremely sophisticated investor.
-Buying individual frontier markets stocks requires some serious research, and taking on that level of risk might be unacceptable to many investors.
+But due to the risk factors, that is probably not a great idea — unless you’re an extremely sophisticated investor.
+Buying individual frontier market stocks requires some serious research, and taking on that level of risk might be unacceptable to many investors.

 Most investors would probably do well to stick with more diversified investments like mutual funds and ETFs.
 Here are some frontier market ETFs and funds to choose from:

-Another option is the iShares MSCI Frontier 100 Index Fund (FM).
+- Another option is the iShares MSCI Frontier 100 ETF (index fund) (FM).
 It has net assets of around $65 million but it’s pretty well diversified since it tracks the 100 stock index.
 It has a 0.79% expense ratio.

-Global X recently introduced two new ETFs focused on Mongolia/Central Asia and Nigeria.
-These countries used to be unavailable to most individual investors (FM and FRM have some exposure).
+- Global X recently introduced two new ETFs focused on Mongolia/Central Asia and Nigeria.
+These countries used to be unavailable to most individual investors (FM and FRN have some exposure).

-The Central Asia – Mongolia Index ETF (AZIA) invests in Mongolia as well as several other central Asian countries including Kahzakstan and Uzbekistan.
+- The Central Asia/Mongolia Index ETF (AZIA) invests in Mongolia as well as several other central Asian countries including Kazakstan and Uzbekistan.

 When looking at investment options outside of the West, many investors think of developed and emerging foreign markets as the only ways to go.
 But frontier markets offer potential rewards for those who are willing to take on the extra risk.
-They offer unique opportunity…in some cases they may have a place in a well diversified portfolio.
+They offer unique opportunity, and in some cases they may have a place in a well-diversified portfolio.

 What are your thoughts on investing in frontier markets?